apigee/api-platform-samples/learn-edge/quota-1/README.md

 # Set a quota on the proxy

-In this example we obtain quota settings from an API product.
-This is a very common pattern in Edge development where you offer fee-based quota levels to developers.
-A developer who pays a higher fee obtains an API key associated with a Product that has a higher quota.
+In this Learn Edge example we explore quotas.
+Quotas let you limit the number of API calls in a given period of time.
+Quotas are a commonly used feature in Edge.
+For example, you might offer fee-based quota levels to developers.
+As you'll see, you can associate quota levels with API Products.
+A developer might pay a higher fee to obtain an API key associated with a Product that has a higher quota.

+**Note:** If you're not sure what Products and API keys are, please try the Learn Edge example for [API Key Security](../apikey-security/README.md).

 ### Prerequisites